InfinityGrtx/Function-calculator/README.md

 - find the area of a parallelagram (function id: 23)

+- use the quadratic formula ( function id: 24)

 # adding a function

 to add a function, you first have to define the function. to do this, you need to define how to solve the problem using floats. example: